Tuesday's elections test the nation's mood

 Story highlights

-- Election Day's marquee matchup is the Virginia governor's race
+- Election Day's marquee matchup is the Virginia governor's race.
+Polls closed at 7 p.m.
+ET

 - Republicans nationally are closely watching to see if embracing Trump works